santiment/academy/src/docs/for-traders/index.md

 Finally, Santiment tools do a lot more than inform you of - and enable you to react to - prospective exit and entry points, or help you trade market anomalies.
 Many of our metrics and indicators warrant deep analysis and close study if you truly want to understand crypto market behavior, network activity or crowd sentiment.

-For example, if you looked at pure on-chain transaction volumes for Ethereum over its lifsepan, you’d be forgiven if you assumed that the network suffered mass exodus since its 2018 top, and is currently a shell of its former self:
+For example, if you looked at pure on-chain transaction volumes for Ethereum over its lifespan, you’d be forgiven if you assumed that the network suffered mass exodus since its 2018 top, and is currently a shell of its former self:

 ![](image11.png)